paulcollett/food-truck-wp-plugin/readme.txt

 Display your Food Truck Location & Times schedule anywhere on your WordPress website

 * Specially designed schedule for Food Trucks and their customers
-* A variety of customizable layouts that work with a variety of themes
+* A variety of customizable layouts which auto style to your theme
 * Interactive Google map with location markers (customizable style)
 * Add in Special Event/Location names along with full addresses (SEO schema supported)
 * Links out to Google Maps with directions